qiwenxu697/cse15l-lab-reports/lab1-report.md

     }
   }[user@sahara ~/lecture1]$
   ```
 The working directory that the command was run is lecture1. `cat`command prints the code in the file `Hello.java`.
+This is not an error.